DFE-Digital/get-into-teaching-app/app/views/content/blog/getting-ready-to-apply.md

 ## 3. Get a Teacher Training Adviser

-An experienced teaching professional can help you if you're (one of the following):
+An adviser with years of teaching experience can help you if you're (one of the following):

 * ready to get into teaching
 * returning to teach at a secondary school in England and already have qualified teacher status (QTS)